 MISSION & HISTORY.

 Old Settler's Music Festival is an annual music festival held since 1987.
-The festival dates for 2020 are April 16th to the 19th in Tilmon Texas, just southeast of Lockhart, Texas.
+The festival dates for 2020 will be rescheduled for fall in Tilmon Texas, just southeast of Lockhart, Texas.
 As one of Central Texas' signature music events, the festival features americana, roots, folk, acoustic jazz and blues, bluegrass, local favorites, and award-winning artists from around the world.
 Camping, arts and crafts, food and drink are available.

 The festival is represented at numerous music events including the International Folk Alliance Conference, the Americana Music Festival & Conference, South By South West, the International Bluegrass Music Festival's World of Bluegrass, and the International Music Festival Conference.